The History of The Arabian Breed

 The Origin Of The Breed

 The purebred Arabian is almost virtually identical to those that once roamed the Arabian Peninsula many thousands of years ago.
 Perhaps the biggest difference between today’s breed and their ancestors is the size: modern horses tend to be on the smaller side, as they were no longer needed for transportation or for war, instead becoming famous for their speed and stamina.
 Arabians these days showcase their sporting skills in a multitude of fields from England to the USA, with the breed being unparalleled in most endurance events.
-They aren’t often featured in horse racing events, but can be found in other media, from films to online slots Singapore to video games.
+They aren’t often featured in horse racing events, but can be found in other media, from films to video games.

 Authorities are at odds with the origin of the original Arabian horse.
 The topic is still being debated to this day, as many historians believe the breed originated from different locations.
 There are some claims that the ancient Arabian was a wild horse in northern Syria, southern Turkey, and potentially also in the eastern piedmont areas.
 The region along the southern rim of the Fertile Crescent, covering portion of Iraq, stretching along the Euphrates and south across Sinai and along the shore to Egypt, provided a gentle climate and plenty of rain to provide an optimal horse atmosphere.
 Other scholars indicate that this distinctive breed originated in southern Arabia, providing supporting proof that the three major riverbeds in this region supplied natural wild grasslands and were the places where Arabian horses came to the early residents of southern Arabia as undomesticated animals.